 ***Full-scale policy conference taking place online***

-This conference follows the recent call from the Education Secretary for the school system to move to a single model, using multi-academy trusts (MATs) as its foundation.
+This conference follows the recent call from the Education Secretary for the school system to move to a single model that uses multi-academy trusts (MATs) as its foundation.

-It will be an opportunity to consider this proposal, assessing practicalities and next steps, and its potential for supporting and improving underperforming schools - including the ‘try before you buy’ scheme to allow maintained schools to trial membership of a particular MAT through Trust Partnerships.
+It will be an opportunity to consider this proposal and assess practicalities and next steps as well as evaluate its potential for supporting and improving underperforming schools - including the ‘try before you buy’ scheme to allow maintained schools to trial membership of a particular MAT through Trust Partnerships.

 We also expect discussion on governance in MATs, best practice in their management and operation, and their role in driving up standards.

 We are pleased to be able to include keynote sessions on core issues, including: